gbdrummer/symbiocss/03_structuring-your-style-sheets.md

 In the Component-specific styles section, notice how the specificity increases as you descend through the document, but "resets" when you move from one component to the next.

-This approach is an extension of the ITCSS concept, but instead of structuring CSS in an inverted triangle, SymbioCSS structures it more like an inverted Christmas Tree.
+This approach is an extension of the ITCSS concept, but instead of structuring CSS in an inverted triangle, SymbioCSS structures it more like a Christmas Tree.
 This allows for much more modular style sheets.

 Next, let's look at [building the components themselves](04_building-reusable-components.md).